GallagherSam/Knowledge-Graph-Kit/INSTRUCTIONS.md

 *   **`target_id`** (str): The unique ID of the ending node.

 #### `get_related_nodes`
-Finds all nodes connected to a given node via an edge.
+Finds all nodes connected to a given node, up to a specified depth.
 This is the most efficient way to discover relationships.

 *   **`node_id`** (str): The unique ID of the node to start from.
 *   **`label`** (Optional[str]): An optional relationship label to filter by (e.g., 'part_of', 'mentions').
+*   **`depth`** (int): The maximum depth to traverse the graph (default: 1).

 #### `search_nodes`
 Searches for nodes based on a query string, type, and tags.
 This is a literal, keyword-based search.